algonquindesign-grads/2021/_students/desmarais-sarah.md

 meta_url: /students/desmarais-sarah
 meta_previewimage: headshots/desmarais-sarah-headshot.png
 meta_alt: |
   The headshot of Sarah Desmarais.
-It depicts
+It depicts a person with mid-length, curled brown hair smiling brightly with her shoulders slightly shrugged.
 meta_description: |
   Lover of the minimalist and modern, I am passionate about designing timeless and strategic pieces for small businesses to help them connect with their market and grow their brand.
 gradient: "gradient-branding"